Online ordering boom gives rise to virtual restaurants

 Owner Michael Kudrna launched the four spinoffs earlier this year in a matter of weeks as he races to keep his Chicago-area business ahead of a growing trend: restaurants conceived only for delivery or take-out.

 Thousands of restaurants are experimenting with these virtual spinoffs tucked inside their own kitchens.
-Others are opening “ghost kitchens,” where food is prepared strictly for delivery or pick-up.
+Others are opening “ghost kitchens,” where all food is prepared to-go.

-Both concepts have emerged to capitalize on the rising popularity of delivery and take-out.
+Both concepts have emerged to capitalize on the rising popularity of ordering in instead of dining out.
 The trend also speaks to the growing power of third-party delivery companies, which have transformed the way many people find restaurants and raised expectations for speed and convenience.

 Kudrna says the virtual restaurants are a way to gain enough incremental revenue to offset the fees he pays to the third-party apps, which now drive one-third of his sales.
 Restaurants pay commission fees as high as 30% per order.